 Medical Editor: John P. Cunha, DO, FACOEP

-FML (fluorometholone) Ophthalmic Suspension is used to treat eye swelling caused by infections, injury, surgery, or other conditions.
-It is a steroid.
-Common side effects include increased sensitivity to light, or mild stinging, burning, itching, or irritation in your eyes.
+FML (fluorometholone) Ophthalmic Suspension is a steroid used to treat eye swelling caused by infections, injury, surgery, or other conditions.
+Common side effects of FML Ophthalmic Suspension include increased sensitivity to light, or mild stinging, burning, itching, or irritation in your eyes.

 Our FML (fluorometholone) Ophthalmic Suspension Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.